oicr-gsi/djerba/doc/ini.md

      Analysis unit: OCT_010118_Ut_P_OCT-01-0118-TS
 ```

 The analysis unit is not needed to generate the HTML report; but by convention, it is used as the filename for the final PDF report, and inserted into the PDF footer.
 If the analysis unit is not supplied by the user, Djerba will attempt to construct a standard value from file provenance, and raise an error if it is unable to do so.

-## Summary

-- Required parameters *must* be supplied by the user in the `[inputs]` section of the INI file.
-- Optional parameters *may* be suppllied by the user, in other sections of the INI file.
-If so, they will be used in preference to values generated by Djerba.
+The value is written to a file `analysis_unit.txt` in the reporting directory.

+#### Sequenza metadata

+Similarly to the analysis unit, the following Sequenza parameters are written to a file `sequenza_meta.txt` in the reporting directory:
+- `sequenza_file`
+- `sequenza_gamma`
+- `sequenza_reviewer_1`
+- `sequenza_reviewer_2`
+- `sequenza_solution`